At a glance

 Create a Pro account and issue a key from the dashboard.

 Open Settings → API keys on Pro to issue your first key.
-The TypeScript SDK targets https://api.quickshops.app out of the box.
+Install @quickshops/sdk — it targets https://api.quickshops.app out of the box.

 Need a workflow we do not cover yet?
 Tell us what you are building.
 Pair the API with payments docs if you are wiring checkout for the first time.